shibukawa/frontend-go/README.md

 ### Next.js 12

-frontend-go assumes Next.js's static generation result (that does'n need Node.js/bun to run).
+frontend-go assumes Next.js's static generation result (that doesn't need Node.js/bun to run).

 To start project with Next.js, init project like this: